acharraggi/FTC3/README.md

 It currently has four display screens:
 - The first screen lists all Wifi networks with the channel number they're using in descending strength.
 - The second screen shows a graphic display of what networks are using what channel and how strong they are showing overlapping usage as half oval shapes.
 - The third screen shows a graphic display of what networks are using what channel as boxes, how strong they are, and how they overlap if they do.
 Strong networks are red, then purple, yellow and green as they get weaker.
-The weakest networks are excluded.
 - The fourth screen is the same as one, but Wifi Network names don't truncate.
 Switched to a TableLayout view with shrinkable name column.
 Also respects user Display font size preferences.

+A Settings screen was added that allows user to choose whether or not to exclude weak wifi networks, and change the orientation of how screen three draws.

 Screen 1